A Guide to Shareholders and Share Capital in a UK Limited Company

 Issued Share Capital

-This is the number of shares the company currently has in issue.
-As stated above this is usually only 2 £1 shares for a new company owned by two equal owners.
 If you had three owners and the ownership was split 50% to one owner, 30% to another and 20% to the final owner you may issue the shares as follows.
 5 x £1 shares to owner one, 3 x £1 shares to owner two and a further 2 x £1 shares to owner Three.
 The total issued shares therefore being 10 x £1 shares with each share representing 10% of the business.

 Issued share capital does not have to represent the exact real capital investment you wish to make into your new business.
 For example, if you want to start your business with a personal investment of £10,000 you do not need to issue yourself with £10,000 worth of shares.
 You may prefer to only issue yourself with 1 x £1 share.
-If the business then becomes profitable you may be able to replay yourself the initial start up investment as a repaid loan from the business.
+If the business then becomes profitable you may be able to repay yourself the initial start up investment as a repaid loan from the business.
 This could prove to be more tax efficient, discuss this with your accountant before making this decision.

 Return to top